getachewzemene/minalesh-amplify/MIGRATION_GUIDE.md

-# Migration Guide: Supabase to PostgreSQL with Prisma ORM

-This guide documents the migration from Supabase to PostgreSQL with Prisma ORM.
+# Migration Guide (Legacy Reference)

+Supabase integration has been fully removed.
+This document is retained only as a historical reference.

 ## Overview

-The application has been successfully migrated from Supabase to a standard PostgreSQL database using Prisma ORM as the database toolkit and Next.js API routes for the backend.
+The application uses PostgreSQL with Prisma ORM as the database toolkit and Next.js API routes for the backend.

 ## What Changed

 ### 1. Database Layer
-- **Before**: Supabase (hosted PostgreSQL with built-in auth)
-- **After**: PostgreSQL with Prisma ORM
+PostgreSQL with Prisma ORM

 ### 2. Authentication
-- **Before**: Supabase Auth
-- **After**: Custom JWT-based authentication with bcryptjs for password hashing
+Custom JWT-based authentication with bcryptjs for password hashing

 ### 3. Data Access
-- **Before**: Direct Supabase client calls from components
-- **After**: Next.js API routes with Prisma client
+Next.js API routes with Prisma client

 ### 4. Real-time Features
-- **Before**: Supabase real-time subscriptions
-- **After**: Polling (notifications refresh every 30 seconds)
+Polling (notifications refresh every 30 seconds).
+Consider WebSockets for true real-time in the future.

-## New Architecture
+## Architecture

 ```
 Frontend (React Components)